YOURLS/containers/README.md

 ### Environment Variables

-When you start the `yourls` image, you can adjust the configuration of the YOURLS instance by passing one or more environment variables on the `docker run` command line.
+When you start the `yourls` image, you can adjust the configuration of the YOURLS instance by passing one or more environment variables on the `docker run` command-line.
 The YOURLS instance accepts [a number of environment variables for configuration](https://yourls.org/#Config).
 A few notable/important examples for using this Docker image include the following.